Panvel-Karjat Railway Corridor: Infrastructure

 The project includes several key infrastructural components.
-It includes three tunnels with a total length of 3,100 meters, including the Wavarle Tunnel, which spans 2.6 km.
-A total of 47 bridges are planned, with 35 completed as of late 2024, including six major and 29 minor bridges.
+It includes three tunnels with a total length of 3,100 meters, the longest being the Wavarle Tunnel, which spans 2.6 km.
+A total of 44 bridges are planned, with all 44 completed as of June 2026, including nine major and 35 minor bridges.
 Additionally, four Road Over Bridges (ROBs) have been constructed at key locations such as Mohope and Kiraoli.
 The Pune Expressway Underpass is also near completion, with final touches underway.

 Project progress

 As of October 2024, the project had reached 67% completion, with key milestones achieved.
 Land acquisition has been completed, securing 56.82 hectares of private land and 4.4 hectares of government land.
 Forest clearance for Stage I has been obtained, with Stage II clearance in advanced stages.
 Earthwork has progressed significantly, with over 2 million cubic meters of filling completed.
 The excavation of all three tunnels has been fully completed, with lining works underway.